 - Queijadas de Évora: another typical convent sweet treat, these queijadas have a crunchy dough and a filling of eggs and fresh cheese.

-The main points of interest in Silves are the Cathedral, the Municipal Museum of Archaeology of Silves, the Roman bridge and, of course, its biggest attraction, Silves Castle, made of red brick that dominates the local landscape.
+The main points of interest in Silves are the Cathedral, the Municipal Museum of Archaeology of Silves, the Roman bridge and, of course, its biggest attraction, Silves Castle, made of a red brick that dominates the local landscape.

 What to do in Silves:

 - Cathedral of Silves: built in the fifteenth century, the ancient Catedral de Silves has a Gothic style combined with elements from other eras, the result of its changes over the centuries.